(dor ZOLE a mide)

 Carbonic Anhydrase Inhibitors: May enhance the adverse/toxic effect of other Carbonic Anhydrase Inhibitors.
 The development of acid-base disorders with concurrent use of ophthalmic and oral carbonic anhydrase inhibitors has been reported.
 Management: Avoid concurrent use of different carbonic anhydrase inhibitors if possible.
 Monitor patients closely for the occurrence of kidney stones and with regards to severity of metabolic acidosis.
 Avoid combination

-<1% (Limited to important or life-threatening): Allergic reaction (systemic), angioedema, bronchospasm, choriodal detachment (following filtration procedures), dyspnea, epistaxis, myopia (transient), ocular pain, paresthesia, pharyngitis, Stevens-Johnson syndrome, throat irritation, toxic epidermal necrolysis
+<1% (Limited to important or life-threatening): Angioedema, bronchospasm, choriodal detachment (following filtration procedures), dyspnea, epistaxis, myopia (transient), ocular pain, paresthesia, Stevens-Johnson syndrome, throat irritation, toxic epidermal necrolysis

 Concerns related to adverse effects:

 • Bacterial keratitis: Inadvertent contamination of multiple-dose ophthalmic solutions has caused bacterial keratitis.

 • Ocular effects: Local ocular adverse effects (primarily conjunctivitis and lid reactions) were reported with chronic administration; many resolved upon discontinuation of drug therapy.
 Choroidal detachment has been reported after filtration procedures.

 • Sulfonamide (“sulfa”) allergy: Dorzolamide is a sulfonamide; although administered ocularly, systemic absorption may occur and could result in hypersensitivity.
 Discontinue use if signs of hypersensitivity or a serious reaction occur.